 A strength of our company is our agility, adaptability, and versatility resulting from these collective work experiences.
 Our work experiences provide a solid foundation for providing comprehensive solutions across broad technical domains in a world of ever evolving technologies.

-The following list of projects in reverse chronological order are ones that we have completed since forming the company, as well as significant projects from our past.
+The following list of projects, listed in reverse chronological order, are ones that we have completed since forming the company, as well as significant projects from our past.
 We have been involved in developments for decades, therefore this is not a comprehensive list.

 The Extended Mobile Ad-hoc Network Emulator (EMANE) real-time network emulation framework provides real time network emulation of complex communication devices and custom radio waveforms.